Japanese occupation of West Sumatra: Political prisoners of Kutacane

 The suppression of political movements and the elimination of native party influences, which had long served as platforms for the people in Sumatra, accelerated the buckling of Dutch rule in West Sumatra.
 This repression, combined with the oppressive policies of the Dutch, led to widespread resentment among the population.
 As a result, the arrival of the Japanese army in West Sumatra was initially welcomed as an act of retribution against the longstanding oppression endured under Dutch colonial rule.
 The Japanese entry into West Sumatra almost coincided with their movements in other parts of Sumatra.
-Japanese army soldiers entered Padang City on 17 March 1942.
+According to the account of Takao Fusayama, a former soldier of the 4th Guards Infantry Regiment of the Imperial Guards Division, after landing at Tanjung Tiram, North Sumatra, the Japanese Army pursued retreating Dutch forces across Sumatra and reached Padang within approximately one week.
+Cornered by advancing Japanese units, the Dutch forces surrendered, and Japanese troops entered the city on 17 March 1942.

 Within days, all of West Sumatra was under their control, and the Dutch military commander in Sumatra surrendered unconditionally to the Japanese.
 By the 28th of March, the Japanese Imperial Army declared that the island region of Sumatra had been placed under the 25th Army along with the region of Malaya.